 OECD DAC (aid type) which is a replicated codelist

 Earmarking Category which is a replicated codelist

 Please note that the managers of external codelists can update and remove codes according to their own processes.

 A Codelist may have its type changed.
 Any change either from or to Codelist Type Core or Non-Core requires a version upgrade and will be subject to consultation.

 Proposals to change a codelist between External and Replicated should be posted in IATI Discuss under the Third Party Codelist category.
 A use case for the change is required, which should include either the need to add an additional code or how the change aligns with IATI’s strategic plan.
-The change will be subject to consultation, with final decision held by the IATI Technical Team.
+The change will be subject to consultation, with final decision held by the IATI Secretariat.

 Code status, addition and withdrawal dates

 All new codes added to codelist from the release of version 2.02 (December 2015) will feature

 activation-date attributes in the underlying GitHub source code repositories.
 Similarly, codes withdrawn from the release of version 2.02 (December 2015) will feature